MoOx/postcss-cssnext/README.md

 ## But I like cssnext as it was !

 _Don't worry.
 That's why we created another package._
-**cssnext** package will have a major release soon in order to introduce a minor but breaking changes in the Node.js API, but you will get the same tool as before.
+The **cssnext** package will have a major release soon in order to introduce a minor but breaking changes in the Node.js API, but you will get the same tool as before.
 The nice thing is: **cssnext** will use **postcss-cssnext** under the hood.